microsoft/CNTK/Documentation/current_iteration.md

 We provide MinibatchSource and MinibacthData utilities to help efficient data loading and batching.

 ##### Training Support
-We support many Stochastic Gradient Descent optimizers commonly seen in DNN literatures: MomentumSGDLearner, AdamLearner, AdaGradLearner, etc. For example, to train a model with a ADAM Stochastic Optimizer:
+We support many Stochastic Gradient Descent optimizers commonly seen in the DNN literature: MomentumSGDLearner, AdamLearner, AdaGradLearner, etc. For example, to train a model with a ADAM Stochastic Optimizer:
 ```cs
 var parameterLearners = new List<Learner>() { Learner.AdamLearner(classifierOutput.Parameters(),
                                                                   learningRate, momentum) };